Leveraging international market sentiment for trading strategies

-An avalanche of market data comes out every minute in the form of Bloomberg updates, Dow Jones newswire, Barron's and MarketWatch.
-Even social media now plays a part.
-How does a hedge fund manager corral all this information into something useful?
-And what if it's not all in English?
+An avalanche of market data comes out every minute in the form of social media, Bloomberg updates, Dow Jones newswire, Barron's on MarketWatch.
+How does a hedge fund manager corral all this information to evaluate stock market sentiment?

 The financial markets are more competitive and cut-throat than ever.
 High frequency trading algorithms seek out any volatilities in the market and exploit them in sub second transactions.
 Having accurate information at your disposal is critical to making the right call on any given trade.

 When the manager of a large hedge fund specializing in the Asia-Pacific region wanted to analyze market data in real-time, he turned to Repustate.

 One of the main issues in dealing with multilingual financial market data is company names aren't all written the same way.
 Johnson & Johnson for example is written as 强生公司 in Chinese news sources.
 So if you're trying to gather market sentiment for J & J, you need to be able to uniquely identify its name, regardless of language.
 Once you're able to do this reliably, then applying sentiment analysis to the data in the local language yields useful insights.

 Armed with Repustate's API and the ability to do multilingual entity extraction, the hedge fund manager had his team build a real-time dashboard based on Repustate's semantic and sentiment analysis of the various news sources.
 Among other things, market sentiment and share price were compared for various equities and debt instruments.
 A sample of the type of graph you'd see in this dashboard can be seen below:

 A graph like this shows share price compared to market sentiment, both positive and negative, for a particular company.